sasha-polev/aerospark/README.md

 select "select * from test.one_million");
 ```

-When you do subsequent selects best efforts will be made to push down at least one predicate to Aerospike, if index is present.
+When you do subsequent selects best efforts will be made to push down at least (and at most) one predicate to Aerospike, if index is present.

 ```
 select count(distinct column1) from aero where column1  = 'G';